tsani/jerrington.me/posts/2023-04-02-generators-cps-streams-d17n.md

 function and recovers the original function: notice that $\text{apply}\, f : T_1 \to T_2$ has the original function's type!

-For `enumerate_assignments`, we introduce a type `stack` to represent the function type `unit -> bool list option`.
+Concretely for `enumerate_assignments`, we introduce a type `stack` to represent the function type `unit -> bool list option`.
 There are three functions of this type passed as arguments to other functions.